novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

   }
 ```

-Functor is one more astraction which is more simpler than Monad.
+Functor is one more abstraction which is more simpler than Monad.
 It requires only `map` implementation.
 We can say that every Monad also a Functor.
-Functor is also coming from the Category Therory.
-I decided to mention it here, because you will freuently find it in the context of Monads,
+Functor is also coming from the Category Theory.
+I decided to mention it here, because you will frequently find it in the context of Monads,
 when learning functional programming in general.
-Abstract Monad interface can also implement map in terms of `flatMap` and unit functions,
+Abstract Monad interface can also implement map in terms of `flatMap` and `unit` functions,
 so that `map` is implemented automatically for any concrete implementation of some Monad.

 ## Function application in flatMap

-You have probably noticed that `f` function application in `flatMap` and `map` depends on the concrete Monad instance.
+An application of `f` function in `flatMap` and `map` depends on the concrete Monad instance.
 In one case the lambda
 function we pass to the `flatMap` is always executed, in another cases not.
 Examples:

 "f" applied when: